tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 Listing 10-15: A working definition of the `largest` function that works on any generic type that implements the `PartialOrd` and `Copy` traits

-If we don't want to restrict the `largest` function to the types that implement the `Copy` trait, we could specify that `T` has the trait bound `Clone` instead of `Copy`.
+If we don'_t want to restrict the `largest` function to the types that implement the `Copy` trait, we could specify that `T` has the trait bound `Clone` instead of `Copy`.
 Then we could clone each value in the slice when we want to `largest` function to have ownership.
 Using the `clone` function means we're potentially making more heap allocations in the case of types that own heap data like `String`, and heap allocations can be slow if we're working with large amounts of data.

 We could also implement `largest` by having the function return a reference to a `T` value in the slice.
-If we change the return type to `&T` instead of `T`, thereby changing the body of the function to return a reference, we wouldn't need the `Clone` or `Copy` trait bounds and w could avoid heap allocations.
+If we change the return type to `&T` instead of `T`, thereby changing the body of the function to return a reference, we wouldn'_t need the `Clone` or `Copy` trait bounds and w could avoid heap allocations.
 Try implementing these alternate solutions on your own!
-If you get stuck with errors having to do with lifetimes, keep reading: the "Validating References with Lifetimes" section coming up will explain, but lifetimes aren't require to solve these challanges.
+If you get stuck with errors having to do with lifetimes, keep reading: the "Validating References with Lifetimes" section coming up will explain, but lifetimes aren'_t require to solve these challanges.

 ### Using Trait Bounds to Conditionally Implement Methods